riddhinm5/ABTesting/README.md

 # ABTesting

-This is my solution to the Udacity AB testing course final project
+This project is my solution to the Udacity AB testing course final project.
+Below are the questions asked in this project, the solutions can be found in the ipynb file.

 ## Experiment Design